-THEN revise the acreage report to delete this ineligible PP acreage.
-If the insured has an active policy for the crop planted, and the crop has not been reported, the acreage report may be revised to add the crop acreage if it is prior to the acreage reporting date for the planted crop.
-If it is after the acreage reporting date for the planted crop, the revised acreage report may be revised to add the crop as insured acreage IF a crop inspection is performed and the crop meets the criteria for accepting unreported acreage (unreported unit, if applicable), as outlined in procedures for crop inspections in the LAM.
-Refer to subsection 11 E for example. revise the serves as remark to show 10 serves of DD serves for revise the acreage report to show 10 acres of PP acres for black turtle beans and 90 acres PP for navy beans. black turtie beans and 90 acres PP for havy beans. revise the acreage report to delete this ineligible acreage from the acreage report. revise the acreage report to delete the PP acreage.
-If acreage is planted after the LPP (or after FPD if LPP is not applicable), the acreage report is revised to show the acreage as insured or uninsured depending on the insured's choice.

-revise the acreage report to reflect the correct unit in which the PP acreage is located. maying the source of money to delete the may be of consultated revise the acreage report to delete the number of acres that exceed the number of acres eligible for a PP payment. revise the acreage to remove the ineligible acres.
-Tevise the dereage to remove the mengione deres.
+PPACKES THE N IF THEN the insured initially certifies PP revise the acreage report to delete this ineligible PP acreage. acreage will be left idle, but the If the insured has an active policy for the crop planted, and insured later plants it to a second crop the crop has not been reported, the acreage report may be within the LPP for the PP crop, and revised to add the crop acreage if it is prior to the acreage the insured does not meet the double reporting date for the planted crop.
+If it is after the acreage cropping requirements, reporting date for the planted crop, the revised acreage report may be revised to add the crop as insured acreage IF a crop inspection is performed and the crop meets the criteria for accepting unreported acreage (unreported unit, if applicable), as outlined in procedures for crop inspections in the LAM. the insured reported PP acres for a Refer to subsection 11 E for example. crop for which no eligible PP acres are provided under the policy (e.g., 100 acres of soybeans with no crop insurance history) but has eligible PP acres for another crop (e.g., 90 acres of corn).
+1 10 CDD C the insured reported 100 PP acres of revise the acreage report to show 10 acres of PP acres for black turtle beans, and the insured's black turtle beans and 90 acres PP for navy beans. dry bean history in the 4 most recent policy crop years shows the maximum acres for types of dry beans are: 10 acres for black turtle beans and 90 acres for navy beans moving the source moment to delete this inclinible sources from acreage reported as PP is found to not revise the acreage report to delete this ineligible acreage from be eligible for PP coverage the acreage report.
+1 revise the acreage report to delete the PP acreage.
+If acreage idle, is planted to crop reported as PP is planted after the LPP (or after FPD if LPP is not after the LPP (after the FPD if LPP is applicable), the acreage report is revised to show the acreage not applicable) it is verified that the PP acreage of the as insured or uninsured depending on the insured's choice. revise the acreage report to reflect the correct unit in which insured crop is physically located in a the PP acreage is located. different unit than was reported on the initial acreage report, the number of reported PP acres revise the acreage report to delete the number of acres that exceeds the number of acres eligible exceed the number of acres eligible for a PP payment. for a PP payment, checco the number of acres engine for a FF payment. the acreage reported as PP according revise the acreage to remove the ineligible acres. to the insured's practices/rotational Tovise the acreage to remove the mengible acres. requirements show the acreage would have remained fallow or been planted to another crop than the crop reported as PP, as 11,